apache/spark/docs/programming-guide.md

 ## Accumulators

-Accumulators are variables that are only "added" to through an associative operation and can therefore be efficiently supported in parallel.
+Accumulators are variables that are only "added" to through an associative and commutative operation and can therefore be efficiently supported in parallel.
 They can be used to implement counters (as in MapReduce) or sums.
 Spark natively supports accumulators of numeric types, and programmers can add support for new types.
 If accumulators are created with a name, they will be